-- a) We will ensure all new coaches, team manages, etc to our club have a WWCC check. - b) We will ensure appropriate training and education sessions into child safety are available to all new coaches, team manages. - c) We will communicate or Child Safety Policy and Code of Conduct to our stakeholders, and follow it. - d) We will set guidelines and rules for the appropriate levels of communication between coaches, team managers and players who are minors on social media.

-- e) We will take a preventative, proactive and participatory approach to child safety. - f) We value and empower minors to participate in decisions which affect them. - g) We will foster a culture of openness that supports disclosure of incidents. - h) We will respect diversity in cultures and child rearing practices while keeping child safety paramount. - i) Ensure minors know who to talk with if they are worried or are feeling unsafe, and that they are comfortable to do so. - j) Report suspected abuse, neglect or mistreatment promptly to the appropriate authorities; and - k) Share information appropriately and lawfully with other organisations where the safety and wellbeing of children is at risk.
+- a) Unless unavoidable, no adult will have access to an unaccompanied minor without prior permission form the minor's parents or guardian. - b) We will ensure all new coaches, team manages, etc to our club have a WWCC check. - c) We will ensure appropriate training and education sessions into child safety are available to all new coaches, team manages. - d) We will communicate or Child Safety Policy and Code of Conduct to our stakeholders, and follow it. - e) We will set guidelines and rules for the appropriate levels of communication between coaches, team managers and players who are minors on social media. - f) We will take a preventative, proactive and participatory approach to child safety. - g) We value and empower minors to participate in decisions which affect them. - h) We will foster a culture of openness that supports disclosure of incidents. - i) We will respect diversity in cultures and child rearing practices while keeping child safety paramount. - j) Ensure minors know who to talk with if they are worried or are feeling unsafe, and that they are comfortable to do so. - k) Report suspected abuse, neglect or mistreatment promptly to the appropriate authorities; and - I) Share information appropriately and lawfully with other organisations where the safety and wellbeing of children is at risk.